Senior Counsellor - Part Time - Fixed Term 1 Year Contract

 Salary is pro rata of 38.5 hours per week.

-Through Christian leadership, he/she will ensure that these services reflect CrossReach's Christian ethos and mission statement.
+You will promote a therapeutic environment and ensure that our services reflect CrossReach's Christian ethos and mission statement.

 - Manage the clinical aspects of the client waiting list and referrals to the service.
 To take a lead role in assessing new referrals into the service, conducting initial assessments and allocating clients to counselling staff and volunteers, and to hold a small client caseload.